Professor Jennifer L. McDaniel-Milliken, Music Librarian

 View New Music Books in Dacus Library - 2011-2012

+Most books and periodicals about music are housed in the University’s Dacus Library.
+Holdings in both libraries may be searched through DOC (Dacus Online Catalog) from any computer connected to the University’s central computer cluster.
+Access to the databases, NAXOS Music Library Online, RILM and Oxford Music Online are available to current Winthrop students, faculty and staff through the Dacus Library website.
 The Music Library maintains a regular schedule of operation each semester.
 Current schedules are posted at the Music Library and on bulletin boards throughout the Conservatory of Music.
 A professional music librarian is available during most daytime hours for reference assistance.
-For more information, please read the Music Library User's Guide (pdf - 715 KB).
+For more information, please read the Music Library User's Guide (pdf - 1362 KB).

 The listening equipment is available for public use in the library.
 Computers may also be used for word processing, ear training software, CD Rom use, and connecting to the Internet.